jmtomczak/intro_dgm/README.md

 # Citation
-If you use this code in any way, please refer to it in the following manner:
+If you use this code in any way, please refer to it by citing my boom <a href="https://link.springer.com/book/10.1007/978-3-030-93158-2">"Deep Generative Modeling"</a>:
 - APA style:
 ```
 Tomczak, J. M. (2022).
 Deep Generative Modeling.
+Springer Nature
 ```
 - Bibtex:
 ```
-@book{tomczak2021intro,
+@book{tomczak2022deep,
   title={Deep Generative Modeling},
   author={Tomczak, Jakub M},
-  publisher={Springer},
+  publisher={Springer Nature},
   year={2022}
 }
 ```